 Reflective and Integrative Learning score is 32.2.
-Table 6 provides a breakdown of the colleges' average Reflective and Integrative Learning Engagement indicator along with the percentage of students who have engaged in one or more experiential learning activity.
-A Pearson's correlation between the number of experiential learning activities and a student's reflective and integrative learning score is 24.2%, which is significant at the less than .001 level.
-From this analysis, one can conclude that the mere participation in experiential learning activities does not necessarily affect a student's overall ability to connect experiences to coursework and to transform their experiences into new knowledge.
+Table 6 provides each of the colleges' average Reflective and Integrative Learning Engagement score along with the percentage of students who have engaged in one or more experiential learning activities.
+The Pearson's correlation between the number of experiential learning activities and a student's reflective and integrative learning score was 24.2%, which is statistically significant for p < .001.
+From this analysis, one can conclude that mere participation in experiential learning activities does not necessarily affect a student's overall ability to connect experiences to coursework and to transform their experiences into new knowledge.
 Similarly, feedback from alumni surveys indicated that students had difficulty connecting their course content to their future careers.
-Even though a majority of MSU students complete an internship or co-op experience, there seems to be a disconnect between their course content and how it applies in new situations in the future.
+Even though a majority of MSU students complete an internship or co-op experience, there seems to be a disconnect between their understanding of course content and how to apply it to new situations.